 Once a bank is approved, the Banking Enabling Instrument (BEI) must be fully executed by all parties and the bank sponsor must meet several criteria before the bank is considered established.
-When a bank is established, credits are available for sale.
-In 2020, three new banks were established (Appendix B).
+When a bank is established, a percentage of credits are available for sale.
+In 2021, no new banks were established (Appendix B).
 More information about established banks are located at the "Conservation and Mitigation Banks Established in California by CDFW" web page.

 Review of new banks is only a portion of the Banking Program's role.
-CDFW is signatory to 87 banks, covering approximately 67,879 acres, which CDFW staff monitor and oversee the bank performance in perpetuity.
-Although approximately 34,165 credits have been sold and 22 banks have closed or sold out of credits, CDFW continues oversight of these banks to ensure the bank is managed, monitored, and maintained in perpetuity for its natural resource value.
+CDFW is signatory to 87 banks, covering approximately 67,922 acres, which CDFW staff oversee and monitor to ensure that banks are achieving their conservation objectives in perpetuity (Appendix B).
+Although approximately 38,778 credits have been sold and 23 banks have closed or sold out of credits, CDFW continues oversight of these banks to ensure the bank is managed, monitored, and maintained in perpetuity for its natural resource value.

 The Banking Program also develops and updates policies and procedures.
 In 2011, CDFW entered into a Memorandum of Understanding with other state and federal agencies involved in mitigation and conservation banking in California.
 These agencies work together to improve effectiveness of banking and efficiency of the bank development and approval process.
-The statewide multiagency banking work group known as the Project Delivery Team (PDT), collaborates with stakeholders and the banking community to evaluate and adapt the Banking Program to meet current needs and uphold standards.
-This year, the PDT drafted a revised BEI template to enable permittees to purchase credits in advance for projects that have not yet been permitted.
-The final BEI template will be available to the public in 2021.
-In addition, the PDT is updating other documents such as the Credit Sale Agreement template, Long-term Management Plan template, and Development Plan template.
+The statewide multi-agency banking work group known as the Project Delivery Team (PDT), collaborates with stakeholders and the banking community to evaluate and adapt the Banking Program to meet current needs and uphold standards.
+In 2021, the PDT updated the BEI template to enable permittees to purchase credits in advance and later transfer those credits to future acceptable permitted projects.
+In addition, the PDT released updated Bank Proposal Guidance, Checklists, and new Combined Credit Sale and Transfer Agreement, Credit Sale without a Transfer Agreement, and Credit Transfer Agreement documents.
+Currently, the PDT is collaborating on updating the Long-term Management Plan template, the Conservation Easement template, and creating a new Development Plan template.
+CDFW along with the US Fish and Wildlife Service and the National Marine Fisheries Service are collaborating on updating the Conservation Banking Enabling Instrument.

-Currently, the Banking Program is insufficiently staffed to fully implement this program, including meeting timelines, reviewing bank submittals, covering all of the necessary ongoing monitoring, and long-term management of banks.
+Currently, the Banking Program is insufficiently staffed to fully implement this program.
+Mandated program tasks include meeting timelines, reviewing bank submittals, monitoring continuously, managing established banks in perpetuity, and updating policies.
 The fees collected from this program support on average of less than half a staff person's time per Region.
 Additional staff is needed to meet the full Banking Program objectives.